Jacque Fresco belonged to a distinctly twentieth-century type.

 Fresco's terminology can sound grandiose or slippery, depending on your tolerance for futurist language.
 But his basic intellectual move is clear.

 He rejected the idea that politics as usual could solve planetary problems.
 The Venus Project and Jacque Fresco Foundation both describe his alternative as a global, resource-based approach organized around sustainable management, scientific planning, automation, and the reduction of artificial scarcity.
-In Fresco's frame, war, poverty, waste, and social brutality were not simply moral failures.
+In Fresco's frame, war, poverty, waste, and social brutality were more than moral failures.
 They were system outcomes.

 That is a powerful way to think, and also a dangerous one.